robertbrook/the-island/the-island.md

 "You're late.
 You should have been with the others.
 What are you doing out here?"

 He must think I was one of the workers, dressed as I was.
 I was about to say I wasn't one of them, when I realised that he might well turn me in.
+I decided to go on.

 "Which way?"